Columbia County DUI Bail Information

 Timeline: How Long Until Release?

-• Typical processing time at Columbia jail: Processing times at the Columbia County jail can range from 2 to 6 hours, depending on the jail's workload and staffing levels.
+- Typical processing time: Processing times at the Columbia County Detention Center can range from a few hours to longer, depending on the jail's workload and staffing levels.

 What Happens After Posting Bail

-• Conditions of release: You may be subject to certain conditions of release, such as restrictions on travel, alcohol consumption, or contact with certain individuals.
-Violating these conditions can result in your bail being revoked and you being returned to jail.
+Failure to comply with these conditions can result in your bail being revoked and you being returned to custody.